AcuityMD raises $7M to better track the evolving world of medical hardware – TechCrunch

 In a world defined by tons of noise and little signal, startups that make it easier for consumers to make a choice just make sense.
-Career Karma helps students pick a tech bootcamp, Stackin’ helps millennials navigate the world of neobank and savings apps, and a new Boston-based company is helping doctors keep track of the most up-to-date medical devices on the market.
+Career Karma helps students pick a tech bootcamp, Stackin’ helps millennials navigate the world of neobank and savings apps and a new Boston-based company is helping doctors keep track of the most up-to-date medical devices on the market.

-AcuityMD, founded in 2019 by Mike Monovoukas, Lee Smith, and Robert Coe, is an enterprise software company that wants to unlock the often siloed world of medical device data.
+AcuityMD, founded in 2019 by Mike Monovoukas, Lee Smith and Robert Coe, is an enterprise software company that wants to unlock the often siloed world of medical device data.
 And to do so, it landed a $7 million seed round this week, led by Benchmark.

 As part of the deal, Benchmark GP Eric Vishria will join AcuityMD’s board of directors.
 Ajax Health, which closed $100 million in 2019 to back medtech companies, also participated in the round.
 With seed capital, Monovoukas said that AcuityMD plans to double its eight-person team by the end of the year, and invest heavily in one specific area: “product, product, product.”